pypy/pypy/rpython/doc/jit/optimizer.rst

 Is interwoven into the basic optimizer.
 It saves operations, results, arguments to be known to have pure semantics.

-Pure is free of side effects and it is referentially transparent (the operation can be replaced with its value without changing the program semantics).
-The operations marked as ALWAYS_PURE in `resoperation.py` is a subset of the SIDEEFFECT free operations.
-Operations such as new, new array, getfield_(raw/gc) are marked SIDEEFFECT free but not as ALWAYS_PURE.
+"Pure" here means the same as the ``jit.elidable`` decorator: free of "observable" side effects and referentially transparent (the operation can be replaced with its result without changing the program semantics).
+The operations marked as ALWAYS_PURE in `resoperation.py` are a subset of the NOSIDEEFFECT operations.
+Operations such as new, new array, getfield_(raw/gc) are marked as NOSIDEEFFECT but not as ALWAYS_PURE.

-This can be seen as memoization technique.
-Once an operation proved to be 'pure' it is saved and should not be recomputed later.
+Pure operations are optimized in two different ways.
+If their arguments are constants, the operation is removed and the result is turned into a constant.
+If not, we can still use a memoization technique: if, later, we see the same operation on the same arguments again, we don't need to recompute its result, but can simply reuse the previous operation's result.

 Unroll optimization
 -------------------